The Tale of Scrotie McBoogerballs: Cultural references

 The Catcher in the Rye, the 1951 novel about teenage confusion and alienation by J.D.
 Salinger, plays a central role in the episode, which references the controversy that the book had generated in the years since its publication, owing to its risqué elements and use of foul language.
 Mr. Garrison tells the students the book has only recently been lifted from South Park Elementary's banned books list, a reference to past censorship the book has received in public schools.
 The episode also refers to the role that the book played in inspiring Mark David Chapman to shoot and kill musician John Lennon, and John Hinckley Jr. to attempt to assassinate former U.S. President Ronald Reagan.
 Lennon, a former member of The Beatles and long-time peace activist, is referred to by Cartman as "the king of hippies".

+The final passage of The Tale of Scrotie McBoogerballs parodies the ending of Nelson Algren's 1956 novel A Walk on the Wild Side, which reads: "That was all long ago in some brief lost spring, in a place that is no more.
+In that hour that frogs begin and the scent off the mesquite comes strongest."

 The episode also prominently features the Kardashian family, who are the focus of the E! reality series Keeping Up with the Kardashians.
 Sarah Jessica Parker, an actress mocked on South Park before, is also lampooned in the story.

 During one scene, Butters appears on Today, a morning talk show on NBC (referred to as HBC in the episode, but with NBC's peacock logo), to promote his book.
 Television hosts Matt Lauer and Meredith Vieira are featured in the scene, during which both vomit for a particularly long time in response to some of the more vulgar passages in The Tale of Scrotie McBoogerballs.
 Morgan Freeman, an actor known for his narration work, conducts a reading in the episode of Butters' second book, The Poop That Took a Pee.
 Trey Parker provided the voice of Freeman in "The Tale of Scrotie McBoogerballs".
 During one scene, Butters' father can be seen reading a newspaper with a front-page story about a historic health care bill passing, a reference to the Patient Protection and Affordable Care Act, which was passed and signed the same week the South Park episode first aired.